 Are Medicare Advantage Plans a Good Financial Investment?

 Medicare Advantage plans are certainly worth the zero-dollar premium.
 However, it is your choice to decide if the coverage is right for you and your budget.
-The value of a Medicare Advantage plan depends on your location, health care needs, budget, and preferences.
+The value of a Medicare Advantage plan depends on your location, healthcare needs, budget, and preferences.

 So, for some, a Medicare Advantage plan might be a good financial investment.
 If you do not regularly attend doctors’ appointments and are in great health, you could end up getting more out of the plan than you put in.
 However, if a health concern eventually arises, this is when the investment could flop.